tmgerard/python-bridge-tools/README.md

 ## Bridge Grades

 The bridge grades tool helps calculate grades along a roadway alignment.
 It currently accounts for horizontal alignments, vertical alignments, and superelevation transition calculations along the profile grade line.
-The plan is to add bridge elements to the alignment, so calculations can be made at various locations along a bridge to help establish pier geometry and aid it vertical clearance calculations.
+The plan is to add bridge elements to the alignment, so calculations can be made at various locations along a bridge to help establish pier geometry and aid in vertical clearance calculations.

 ## Seismic Ground Motion Data